kawanoman/kawanoman/README.md

 - 👋 Hi, I’m @kawanoman
-- 👀 I’m interested in Data science.
+- 👀 I’m interested in Data science and techology.
-- 🌱 I’m currently learning OOPs.
+- 🌱 I’m currently learning OOPs and Gen AL.
 - 💞️ I’m looking to collaborate on new Projects to understanding and execution of data science tasks by providing accurate and relevant information.
 - 📫 How to reach me on this Email: kawa.noman@rptu.de